-Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
+The business manager was the lead for safeguarding.
+Staff we spoke with knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The child protection policy required updating as information was missing such as safeguarding lead, local authority contact details and practice details.
+The business manager assured us that the policy would be updated as soon as possible.
+There were folders in each surgery with safeguarding information for staff to record and report concerns.

 We saw evidence that staff received safeguarding training.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
+Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, although they were unsure about procedures for notifying the CQC.